How to become a motor trader

 UNDERSTAND THE LEGAL REQUIREMENTS

 Insurance is a legal requirement for motor traders – based on your business plans, will you need part time or full time motor trade insurance?
-Do you plan to run your business from home, or from a dedicated business premises?
+Do you plan to run your car dealership business from home, or from a dedicated business premises?
 You might also want to consider tools and goods in transit cover, if you’re transporting vehicles or tools that are an important part of your motor trade business.

 If you’re thinking of employing staff, you’ll need to ensure that you have insurance that covers them, too.
 Employers liability insurance is a requirement for anyone employing even one other person.